internetarchive/dweb-transports/WRITINGSHIMS.md

 # Writing Shims to the Internet Archive and to the dweb-transports library

-First draft: Mitra 18 Dec 2018
+Second draft: Mitra 19 Dec 2018

-Our intention with the dweb-transports and dweb-archive libraries is to be open about integrating with any decentralized platform (what we call a transport), and this guide is intended to help the process.
+Our intention with the dweb-transports and dweb-archive libraries is to be available for integrating with any decentralized platform (what we call a transport), and this guide is intended to help the process.

 In our experience the process of adding a transport to a platform is pretty easy **when** we collaborate with someone intimately familiar with the platform.
 So feel free to ask questions in the [dweb-transports](https://github.com/internetarchive/dweb-transports/issues) repo, and to reach out to [Mitra](mitra@archive.org) for assistance.

-If you are working on integration, please add a comment to [dweb-transports#10](https://github.com/internetarchive/dweb-transports/issues/10)
+If you are working on integration, please add a comment to [dweb-transports issue#10](https://github.com/internetarchive/dweb-transports/issues/10)

-TODO make links to some of the files in other repos, for now dweb-objects for example refers to https://github.com/internetarchive/dweb-objects
+All the repos are open-source, `dweb-objects` for example refers to [https://github.com/internetarchive/dweb-objects]

 ## Overview

 Integrating a Dweb platform (aka Transport) into this library has two main stages.

-1. integration into the dweb-transports repo, which mostly involves writing a file with a name like TransportXYZ.js and integrating in a couple of places.
+1. integration into the [dweb-transports](https://github.com/internetarchive/dweb-transports) repo,
+which mostly involves writing a file with a name like TransportXYZ.js and integrating in a couple of places.
 This can be done entirely by a third party, though it will work smoother with collaboration.
-2. integrating a shim that enables the Internet Archive's content to be available in the decentralized platform either via the dweb.archive.org UI or otherwise.
+2. integrating a shim that enables the Internet Archive's content to be available in the decentralized platform either via the [dweb.archive.org](https://dweb.archive.org) UI or otherwise.
 This is only necessary if you want to make IA content available, and will require our assistance to integrate with code that runs on IA servers.

-Step 2 requires our help as the code has to run on our servers, but Step 1 can be done entirely by the third parties, though in both cases collaboration should make the process go smoother.

-## Integration into the Dweb-transports repo
+## Integration into the [dweb-transports](https://github.com/internetarchive/dweb-transports) repo

+### Building TransportXYZ.js

 The main code sits in a file named something like TransportXYZ.js.